Featured Image

 • The value of the pound increases

 However, this is not always the case.
-Investors also prefer to move their money into healthy economies.
-A strong, stable economy makes their investments less risky and more profitable.
+Investors also choose to move their money into healthy economies.
+A strong, stable economy can make their investments less risky.

-Sometimes interest rates go up when the economy is weak.
+Sometimes, central banks raise interest rates when the economy is weak.
 This happens when inflation is soaring, and measures need to be taken to slow the surge – regardless of the economy’s condition.

 Investors evaluate whether a rate hike is due to a healthy economy or exclusively to tame inflation.
-If they assume the latter, increasing rates may not have the desired effect on a currency.
+If they assume the latter, increasing rates may not lift the value of a currency.

 The real interest rate